Seglats/pingDeviceRaycast/README.md

 To get it to work ether change the shortcut this extension uses or change the siri shortcut, currently its cmd+f13.

-You also may need to change name to reflect the ones in your icloud
+You also may need to change name to reflect the ones in your icloud.

+### WIP - Todo
+  - add more devices icons